-Notes to Consolidated Financial Statements (In millions of U.S. dollars or specified currency, except per share amounts and as otherwise indicated.)
-(Due to rounding, numbers presented may not foot.)
-Years ended December 31, 2021 and 2020
+Notes to Consolidated Financial Statements ----

+(In millions of U.S. dollars or specified currency, except per share amounts and as otherwise indicated.)

 1. Reporting entity

 Constellation Software Inc. is a company domiciled in Canada.
 The address of Constellation Software Inc.'s registered office is 20 Adelaide Street East, Suite 1200, Toronto, Ontario, Canada.
 The consolidated financial statements of Constellation Software Inc. for the years ended December 31, 2021 and 2020 comprise Constellation Software Inc. and its subsidiaries (together referred to as "Constellation", "CSI", or the "Company") and the Company's interest in associates.
 The Company is engaged principally in the development, installation and customization of software as well as in the provisioning of related professional services and support for customers globally across over 100 diverse markets.